 Should your plans change, you may transfer your registration to another person at any time.
-Cancellations must be received in writing (via fax or mail) 48 hours prior to class start time.
+Cancellations must be received in writing (via fax or mail) at least one week prior to class start time.
 Cancellations received before the deadline will receive a full refund.
 Cancellations received after the deadline and/or no-shows are not eligible for refunds.
 If you have questions, please call our office at (616) 331-7180 or e-mail firstname.lastname@example.org

 Registration and payment should occur no later than seven (7) days prior to the event at 5 p.m.
 If you choose to be invoiced, checks and other payments must be received by our office by that time or your registration may be canceled to make accommodations for those waiting to register for the course.
 If you have problems making this deadline, you may contact our office to see if special arrangements can be made, but there are no guarantees.